hsnlab/escape/escape/doc/source/adapt/adaptation.rst

 :any:`ControllerAdapter` implements the centralized functionality of high-level adaptation and installation of :any:`NFFG`.

-:any:`DomainVirtualizer` implements the standard virtualization/generalization
-logic of the Resource Orchestration Sublayer.

 :any:`GlobalResourceManager` stores and manages the global Virtualizer.

 Module contents